Rusk County Vehicle Impound Guide

 Required Documents

-- Vehicle registration: You need proof of ownership, which is typically your vehicle registration.
+- Vehicle Registration or Title: You need proof of ownership, which is typically your vehicle registration or the vehicle title.

 If You Don't Have a Valid License